Letting Go Of Old Defences

 When presented with challenging or stressful situations, we have within us a set of habitual defensive strategies that we all tend to default to.
-An argument with a partner, worries about money or health, problems at work, or a death in the family can see us reaching for the contents of the fridge or the wine bottle, blowing up into confrontation, withdrawing into sullen silence, or becoming overly clingy, to give just a few examples.
+An argument with a partner, worries about money, problems at work, or a death in the family can see us reaching for the contents of the fridge or the wine bottle, blowing up into confrontation, withdrawing into sullen silence, or becoming overly clingy, to give just a few examples.

 We have invested a great deal of time, hope and energy into these strategies.
-To contemplate letting go of them means we might be giving up the only means we have of containing or coping with our unmanageable feelings, the only hope we have, perhaps, of finding some form of redemption for the suffering we experienced earlier in life.
+To contemplate letting go of them means we might be giving up the only means we have of containing or coping with our unmanageable feelings, the only hope we have, perhaps, of finding some form of redemption for the suffering and difficulty we experienced earlier in life.

-To relinquish those defences may also feel like an admission of failure...and perhaps we fear that if we finally soften our grip and begin to let go, all the overwhelm, hopelessness, and despair we have been holding at bay will come crashing over us.
+To relinquish those defences may also feel like an admission of failure...and perhaps we fear that if we finally loosen our grip and begin to let go, all the overwhelm, hopelessness, and despair we have been holding at bay will come crashing over us.